| |

 For

-as that you should be very fit, have good footwork
+experience as that you should be very fit,

-that you meets all of these requirements.
+you meet all of these requirements.
 If you

 |